-NOTICE OF 2023 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2024 ANNUAL MEETING OF STOCKHOLDERS

-To Be Held on Saturday, May 20, 2023
+To Be Held on Saturday, May 18, 2024

-The 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Dillard's, Inc. (the "Company") will be held at the Company's Corporate Office, 1600 Cantrell Road, Little Rock, Arkansas 72201, on Saturday, May 20, 2023, at 9:00 a.m.
+The 2024 Annual Meeting of Stockholders (the "Annual Meeting") of Dillard's, Inc. (the "Company") will be held at the Company's Corporate Office, 1600 Cantrell Road, Little Rock, Arkansas 72201, on Saturday, May 18, 2024, at 9:00 a.m.
 CDT for the following purposes:

-- 1. To elect as directors the fifteen nominees named in the attached Proxy Statement (five of whom are to be elected by Class A stockholders and ten of whom are to be elected by Class B stockholders). - 2.
-To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2023. - 3.
-To conduct an advisory vote on the compensation of the Company's named executive officers. - 4.
-To conduct an advisory vote on the frequency of future advisory votes on the compensation of the Company's named executive officers. - 5.
+- 1. To elect as directors the fifteen nominees named in the attached proxy statement (five of whom are to be elected by Class A stockholders and ten of whom are to be elected by Class B stockholders). - 2.
+To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2024. - 3.
+To approve an amendment to the Dillard's, Inc. 2005 Non-Employee Director Restricted Stock Plan to (a) increase the number of shares available for issuance from 400,000 to 500,000 shares and (b) extend its term until 2035. - 4.
 To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-Details regarding the business to be conducted are more fully described in the accompanying Proxy Statement.
+Details regarding the business to be conducted are more fully described in the accompanying proxy statement.

-Only stockholders of record at the close of business on March 23, 2023 will be entitled to notice of, and to vote at, the meeting or adjournments or postponements thereof.
+Only stockholders of record at the close of business on March 21, 2024 will be entitled to notice of, and to vote at, the meeting or adjournments or postponements thereof.